-(spoilers) One of the biggest drawbacks for me, one which I did not see coming, is Nash’s storyline about being an American spy was all a lie.
+(spoilers) One of the biggest drawbacks for me, one I did not see coming, is that Nash’s storyline about being an American spy was all a lie.
 I actually believed he was interacting with Parcher (Ed Harris) and was deeply involved in cracking codes for the United States military.
-I understood that Nash had some mental issues, however I did not expect the story to turn so drastically.
+I understood that Nash had some mental issues; however, I did not expect the story to turn so drastically.

 All of the nonsense made sense when it was all said and done.
 Nash’s story, as unconventional as it was, is truly inspiring.
-One of the brightest mathematical minds to ever live had his personal demons and those thoughts cost him personally and professionally.
-His courage to overcome these obstacles and try his best to achieve his goals and live as normal as possible is what made this a great story.
+One of the brightest mathematical minds to ever live had his personal demons, and those thoughts cost him personally and professionally.
+His courage to overcome these obstacles and try his best to achieve his goals and live as normal as possible make this a great story.

 I can understand that A Beautiful Mind won’t be everyone’s cup of tea.
-When compared to the other nominees for Best Picture in 2001, even I question how on Earth this particular film walked away with the statue.
-Personally I would have gone with any one of the other selections, Lord of the Rings: Fellowship of the Ring, Moulin Rouge, In the Bedroom, or Gosford Park (which I haven’t seen yet).
-No offence to Ron Howard, Crowe, or Connelly, I just didn’t feel this movie deserved to be remembered as one of the best all-time.
+Compared to the other nominees for Best Picture in 2001, even I question how on Earth this particular film walked away with the statue.
+Personally, I would have gone with any one of the other selections, Lord of the Rings: Fellowship of the Ring, Moulin Rouge, In the Bedroom, or Gosford Park (which I haven’t seen yet).
+No offence to Ron Howard, Crowe, or Connelly; I just didn’t feel this movie deserved to be remembered as one of the best all-time.

 To quote the great John Nash himself, he is an acquired taste, much like A Beautiful Mind.
 5/10